RamAddict/INE5426/README.md

-    help    Prints this message or the help of the given subcommand(s) lex     Do a lexical analysis using the CC20211 lang syntax  Do a syntax analysis using the CC20211 lang
+    help    Prints this message or the help of the given subcommand(s) lex     Do a lexical analysis using the CC20211 lang syntax  Do a syntax analysis using the CC20211 lang semantic  Do a semantic analysis using the CC20211 lang

 ## While using the `lex` subcommand you may also use:
 ### FLAGS: